 LAW 805.
 Legal Writing Assistance for Credit.
-One or two hours of pass/fail academic credit may be earned by students who serve as assistants to members of the faculty in connection with the first-year Legal Writing course.
+Pass/fail academic credit may be earned by students who serve as assistants to members of the faculty in connection with the first-year Legal Writing course.
 A student assistant will be expected to aid a faculty member in researching possible writing assignments, to assist first-year students in the completion of the assignment, and to perform such other tasks as may be assigned by the faculty member.
 Approval for enrollment is required by the individual faculty member whom the student is assisting.
-This course may be taken only once for credit.
+This course may be repeated once for one additional credit.
 Pass/Fail.
-[1-2]
+[1]